 A jointly held asset is an asset owned by more than one person.

-Example: Ms. A applied for GA.
-She has a joint bank account with her sister.
-The balance of the account is $1,000.
-The bank account is available to Ms. A. Use the entire amount of the $1,000 bank account when
+Example: Ms. A has a joint bank account with her sister.
+The account balance is $1,000.
+The entire bank account of $1,000 is used when determining Ms. A's eligibility.